Feb 22, 2021

 - You are behind in your payments

 - You don’t have the proper insurance in place

 Auto Insurance Claim FAQs

 The details of the claim and your policy features will determine if there is an increase.
 If you are not at-fault and have accident forgiveness, your premium will not increase.

 Yes.
 Insurers will generally allow you to cancel an open claim.
 However, your ability to cancel will depend on how far you are along in the process.
 As long as you haven’t already been compensated, you should be able to cancel.
 If you’ve already started a claim, it will stay on your driving record, even if you withdraw.

-A total loss insurance claims works similar to any other car accident claim.
+A total loss insurance claim works similarly to any other car accident claim.
 Report the accident to your insurer, have the damage assessed, and if the vehicle is deemed a total loss, you will receive a cash settlement for the value of the vehicle.